Herniated disk

 Seek emergency medical attention if you have:

-• Saddle anesthesia.
-This progressive loss of sensation affects the areas that would touch a saddle — the inner thighs, the backs of the legs and the area around the rectum.
+- Saddle anesthesia.
+Numbness or loss of feeling in the areas that would touch a saddle, such as the inner thighs, backs of the legs and around the rectum.

 Prevention